 The world of property investing is vast and the emphasis these days, when it comes to property investing, is to secure positive cash-flow property rather than the out-dated negative gearing system.
 Many savvy investors now realise the false economy of saving some tax dollars while holding a property that is in effect costing you more than it is giving you.

-Now is a great time to be investing in positive cash-flow property thanks to our ridiculously low interest rates.
+Now is a great time to be investing in positive cash-flow property thanks to our ridiculously low interest rates here in Australia.
 Then, as the interest rates inevitably rise later on, so too will your monthly rental amounts, and over time, the value of the property will also rise, making it a great long term investment.

 Nobody wants to buy a rogue property!
 This is the sort of property that appears fine on the outside, yet for some inexplicable reason, the tenants keep damaging the property and/or experiencing sudden chronic health issues and/or financial hardship which forces them to prematurely end the lease and move out.
 This is exactly what the savvy property investor wants to avoid.
 An empty property costs them money, and the longer it is empty, the more strain they will feel on their finances.

-So, having a regular rental income flowing in from happy and financially secure tenants is very important for making a long term investment in positive cash-flow property work successfully for the property investor and this is where the application of classical xuan kong feng shui can help.
+So, having a regular rental income flowing in from happy, healthy and financially secure tenants is very important for making a long term investment in positive cash-flow property work successfully for the property investor and this is where the application of classical xuan kong feng shui can help.

 The application of xuan kong fei xing/flying star feng shui in conjunction with analysing the effect of the surrounding landform allows me to assess potential issues that may be more likely to crop up.
 For example there are some energy combinations that indicate a much higher probability of theft in a particular location of a property.
 I recently did the feng shui for a home where this energy was very high in the client’s garage.
 She had only moved in a year earlier and I asked her, “so what was stolen out of your garage?”
 She was gobsmacked and asked how on earth did I know about that?
 I explained it was the combination of location, surrounding landform and the fei xing that indicated a triptych effect of probability.